DogeDevYT/GradeCalculatorPlus/README.md

 - ~~Do your work for you~~ It actually can't its never that easy and you should've actually done the assignment man
 ### How can I run this epic software?
 1. Remember to create a login.txt file in the same directory as the run.py script
-2. Check that the chromedriver.exe file is in the same directory as the run.py script
+2. Check that the chromedriver.exe file is in the same directory as the run.py script.
+If you don't have it check your Chrome version and download the correct chrome driver for it here: https://chromedriver.chromium.org/downloads
 3. "python run.py"
 ### What technologies does this use?
 - Selenium webdriver